 The number of points you’ll receive for a speeding ticket depends on what state you live in and how fast you were going.
 Generally, the number of points increases with the amount by which you exceeded the speed limit.
 Here are some state-specific examples:

-As you can see, every state scales their point systems differently.
-But, for the most part, the points increase with the driver’s speed in relation to the speed limit.
+As you can see, every state scales its point systems differently.
+But, for the most part, the points increase with the driver's speed in relation to the speed limit.

 Acquiring too many points can lead to license suspension and other consequences such as having to complete a driver’s education course.
 However, most states will send a warning letter before the driver reaches a point total that will result in these types of consequences.